PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Is kayaking in Key West suitable for beginners?

 Absolutely!
 The protected mangrove areas offer calm water perfect for first-timers.
-I recommend starting with a guided tour - the guides are patient teachers and ensure you're comfortable before heading out.
+I recommend starting with a guided tour - the guides are patient teachers and ensure you're comfortable before heading into the narrower tunnels.

 What's the best tour for seeing wildlife?